Table of Contents

 - They isolate themselves.
 The young person may avoid social contact, preferring to remain in his or her own little world.

 - The illness is triggered by substance use.
-Some may begin using drugs or alcohol to help manage the early symptoms, only to have the substance trigger the illness.
-Substance abuse is present in 50% of those with schizophrenia.
+Some may begin using substances to help manage the early symptoms, only to have the substance trigger the illness.
+Substance use is present in 50% of those with schizophrenia.

 - Their thoughts become their world.
 They begin to live inside their own head, and sometimes say they hear voices.